Nath5/frogoracletradingdocs/docs/sr_configuration.md

 ![image](_media/presets.png ':size=600')

 ## Line Merging

 When stocks have a very tight range there will sometimes be levels which are very close together.
 This is especially true if you have many different time periods enabled.
-The indicator supports merging levels that are close together into a new single line.
+The indicator supports merging levels that are close together.
 As you can see in the before and after allowing levels to be merged can clean up a noisy chart making it easier to read.

 ### Show Original Source Lines ‘Ghosts’

 This will display the original levels as a faint dashed dotted line.
 Merging the lines can help to clean up a noisy chart but it is important to remember that these new merged levels should be treated like ranges.
 Having the original levels show faintly helps to drive this point home.

 ![image](_media/ghost_settings.png ':size=600')

 ![image](_media/ghost_line_closeup.png ':size=600')
 > 'Ghosts' have been made more opaque for this example.
 The default style is much fainter.